Safecast/safecast_deploy/README.md

 # safecast_deploy

 Tooling to deploy Safecast to AWS Elastic Beanstalk and work with AWS.
+Deployments performed using this tool will create a history entry in the [deployment-history Git repository](https://github.com/Safecast/deployment-history/).

 ## Installation